joshmorgan1000/rxrevolt-chain/README.md

 The back-end proof-of-pin service for [The RxRevolt Project.](https://github.com/joshmorgan1000/RxRevolt)

-For more information, please see [the architecture documentation.](https://github.com/joshmorgan1000/rxrevolt-chain/blob/main/docs/ARCHITECTURE.md)
+For more information, please see [the whitepaper.](https://github.com/joshmorgan1000/rxrevolt-chain/blob/main/docs/WHITEPAPER.md)

 ## Building